Using Linguistic Features to Improve the Generalization Capability of Neural Coreference Resolvers: Better Exploiting Linguistic Features

 We use a threshold ($\Theta_l$) for the maximum length of mined patterns. $\Theta_l$ can be set to large values if more complex and specific patterns are desirable.
-This threshold considerably reduces the search space, especially for datasets with many attributes.

-If $|q|$ is smaller than $\Theta_l$, conditional FP-Tree $T_{q}$ is built to represent $q$'s search space.
-The mining algorithm then continues to recursively search for more specific patterns by combining $q$ with the items included in $coItems(a_i)$. $coItems$ is built while constructing the original FP-Tree.
-For each item $a_i$, $coItems$ keeps the list of all ancestors of $a_i$ in the original FP-Tree.
+If $|q|$ is smaller than $\Theta_l$, the conditional FP-Tree $T_{q}$ is built that represents patterns of $T$ that include the pattern $q$.
+The mining algorithm then continues to recursively search for more specific patterns by combining $q$ with the items included in $ancestors(a_i)$, which keeps the list of all ancestors of $a_i$ in the original FP-Tree.
+EPM examines all frequent patterns of up to length $\Theta_l$.